twitter/scoot/snapshot/git/gitdb/README.md

 ## Backends
 GitDB uses different Backends to identify, upload and download Snapshots.

+## Exit Codes
+GitDB defines a set of exit codes that are returned depending on various git related errors (see common/errors/exit_codes.go for definitive list)

 ## Snapshot ID format
 GitDB uses Snapshot IDs that encode the backend, kind and per-backend data, separated by '-':
 * _<backend>-<kind>(-<additional information>)+_